BOO International Film Festival | 3–9 November 2025, Prague

 The usefulness of fiction in thinking about the future

-The lecture by visual artist, digital storyteller and Slovak academic András Cséfalvay explored the possibilities of reflecting on other forms of the future with the help of new forms of narrative that view things from non-dominant positions and attempt to move away from human reason-based interpretations of the world.
-Such imagination is instrumental and can result in a future that is liveable.
-The lecture also touched on the role of new technologies and their potential role in thinking about the future without slipping into simplistic techno-optimism.
-Viable utopias must first be detailed in our stories.
+The lecture by visual artist, digital storyteller and Slovak academic András Cséfalvay discusses ways in which new forms of narratives, that lend perspective to non-dominant positions and try to move away from a human reason centered world interpretation, give the possibility to imagine a different future.
+And more, this imagination is instrumental, that can bring about a livable future.
+The lecture also discusses the role of new technologies, and in what way can they aid the process of future imagination, without falling into the trap of a simple techno-optimism.
+Viable utopias must first exist in detail in our stories.

 Kill Memory, Kill Pain, Prepare to Live Again

-The regional identity of Central and Eastern Europe is symptomatic of a sense of fear born out of the experience of the turbulent twentieth century.
-In his lecture, contemporary art critic and curator Piotr Sikora reflected on how the themes of failure, lack and despair have repeatedly been reflected in the artistic production of the region.
-By reflecting on several artworks that explore the historical contradictions of the region, he raised several questions about the therapeutic function of art.
-Can we get rid of fear just by reliving our trauma in art?
+The sensation of fear coming from the experience of the turbulent 20th century has been symptomatic of the identity of Central Eastern Europe.
+In his lecture, contemporary art critic and curator Piotr Sikora elaborates on how the notions of failure, shortage and despair have been recurring elements in the art from the peripheries.
+Working on the artworks which examine the historical inconsistencies of the region he'd like to pose several questions about the therapeutic feature of art.
+Can we get rid of the fear simply by experiencing the trauma in the art?

 Computer games and their inspiration from cinema

-The masterclass was about the search for the boundaries between video games and cinema.
-Can games function in a similar way to documentaries and fictional films?
-To answer this, we focused on aspects of game language, specifically acting, camera work and narrative.
-The masterclass was led by Helena Bendová, one of the most important pioneers of game studies in the Czech Republic and co-founder of the Game Design Department at FAMU in Prague.
+In the masterclass Computer Games and Their Cinema Inspiration, we searched for the line between video games and films.
+Is it possible for computer games to be based on more or less similar principles as documentary or fiction films?
+To answer this question, we focused on different aspects of game language, namely acting, camera work and storytelling.
+The masterclass was led by Helena Bendová, one of the most distinguished pioneers of game studies in the Czech Republic and a co-founder of Game Design, a new program at FAMU, Prague.

 Workshops